 One inch of rain is equal to 10 inches of snow.

 The Empire State Building once got stuck by lightning 9 times in 20 minutes.

-In the tropical rainforest it gets about 80 to 400 inches of rain yearly.
-If it is raining really hard, it gets about 2 inches of rain per hour.
+Tropical rainforests get about 80 to 400 inches of rain yearly.
+If it is raining really hard, they get about 2 inches of rain per hour.

 One tree can provide enough oxygen for 2 people to live off of for their whole lives.

 The lowest place in North America is Death Valley at 282 feet below sea level.